sigvef/sigvehtml/README.md

 # Sigvehtml

 Finally a HTML that you can sight-read.

 So how great is it?
-This horribly old-fashioned HTML5:
+This is what your regular horribly old-fashioned HTML5 looks without sigvehtml:

 ```
 <!DOCTYPE html>